wkumari/draft-wkumari-dnsop-trust-management/README.md

-   During the current efforts to roll the IANA DNSSEC "root key", it has become clear that, in order to predict (and minimize) outages caused by rolling the key, one needs to know who does not have the new key.
+   During the current efforts to roll the IANA DNSSEC "root key", it has become clear that, in order to predict (and minimize) outages caused by rolling the key, real-time information about the uptake of the new key will be needed.

-   This document defines a new record type, Trust Digest Signal (TDS), which a machanism for validating resolvers to signal their configured trust anchors, and some practices for using it.
+   This document defines a mechanism ("trust anchor telemetry") by which validating resolvers can provide information about their configured trust anchors.
 Readers of this document are expected to be familiar with the contents of [RFC7344] and [RFC5011].

 1.1.
 Requirements notation